 AAAS Annual Meeting

-The AAAS Annual Meeting, with the theme “Advancing Science: Discovery to Application,” takes place in Austin, TX, Feb 15-19, 2018.
+The 2020 AAAS Annual Meeting, with the theme "Envisioning Tomorrow’s Earth," takes place in Seattle, WA, Feb 13-16.

 Career science communicators with the appropriate credentials are eligible for complimentary registration.
 For more information on the meeting, go here.
 To register online for the Newsroom, go to Credentialing for information on requirements, then to Press Registration (choose “Association” on the form where it asks for your Organization or Media Type, then you can check off SEJ in the Organizational Membership list).